oncomouse/courses/2020/engl460fall2020/03-markup.md

 #### An Important Note on Emphasis in the 2020s

 Before HTML realized it was a semantic markup language---way, way back in the dark ages of the 1990s---there were `<b>` and `<i>` tags in HTML to set content to bold and italic.
 But now that HTML describes what content is instead of how it looks, these tags are strongly discouraged.
-So, I tell you about them so you know what's out there, in the dark corner of the web where people don't follow best practices.
+I tell you about them so you know what's out there, in the dark corner of the web where people don't follow best practices.
 Avoid them; use `<em>` and `<strong>`.

 ### In-line Code